The Grass Dancer: Characters

 Reverend Pyke: Within the Red Dress chapter entitled Snakes, Reverend Pyke is idealistic religious presence within Fort Laramie who delivers passionate sermons that sometimes depart from direct scripture.
 He wears a stinking top hat that he is never seen without, un-scrubbed clothes, and has dirt-rimmed nails and a beard.
 Pyke's study, however, is very clean and tidy, and he becomes impassioned, lecturing on religion and also personal matters within his study.
 Red Dress (Esther) is his secretary for all intents and purposes, but later Pyke becomes suspicious of her when the soldiers begin to be found dead.
 Pyke confronts Red Dress, attempts to shoot her, but shoots Spotted Dog who jumps in the way.
 On the second shot, his bullet finds its mark.
 When Reverend Pyke flees from the tent, Dress Dress, now a spirit, follows him and causes him to shoot himself.

 Fanny Brindle: Within the Red Dress chapter entitled Snakes, Fanny Brindle is a widow and somewhat of an outsider within the Fort Laramie community.
 A very thin, blonde, white woman, who has been thrust into poverty after the death of her husband, Fanny displays behavior that suggests she is desperate to escape her circumstances.
 Fanny stands out by always sitting alone in church and displaying some pop of color to brighten her dark mourning clothes.
 She befriends Red Dress (Esther), and convinces Red Dress to help her put on a Shakespearean play (Macbeth) to distract the members of the Fort.
 Later, Red Dress goes to visit Fanny in the hallway that she has had to make her home after becoming a widow, and finds Fanny in bed with her striker (the man whose residence the hallway is a part of) who is named Bailey Roe.

 Pumpkin: A young woman travelling to various mid-western pow wows to perform her grass dancing.
 She is noted as the first female grass dancer the other characters had ever seen.
 Her graceful dancing is described as mesmerizing in her unique dancing outfit.
-She and Harley Wind Soldier become infatuated with each other and romantically involved until she dies shortly after their meeting in a car accident.
+She and Harley Wind Soldier become infatuated with each other and romantically involved until she dies shortly after their meeting in a car crash.

 The White Ghost: A ghost that haunts an abandoned home, twelve miles outside the town.
 She is the ghost of a white settler, named Clara Miller, who once lived in the home.
 When she was alive, Herod Small War had worked for her, helping her around her home.
 This resulted in him having an affair with her, even though he was married.
 It is not mentioned how she died but her spirit continues to haunt her dilapidated home, making various, meaningful appearances to specific characters throughout the book.